 Getting to Koh Tao and Koh Samui

-Koh Samui is the only island in the East coast that houses an airport, so getting there is much easier than all the other islands.
+Koh Samui is the only island in the East coast that has an airport, so getting there is much easier than all the other islands.
 Tickets to and from Koh Samui airport are not cheap though.
 It seems like Bangkok Airways is enjoying the monopoly a bit too much and ticket prices can be outrageous.
 Though there is an alternative as Koh Samui is not far from the mainland.
 There is a ferry service that takes you to Surat Thani in only 30 minutes where a bus will transport you to the nearby airport that is serviced by the excellent low-cost carrier Air Asia.
 For more information about these joint tickets have a look at my blog with tips about finding the best domestic flights in Thailand.

 Getting to Koh Samui is therefore easy and convenient, where getting to Koh Tao can be a long trip.
 Once you made your way to Koh Samui you have to continue your journey for at least 2 hours.
 There are multiple ferry services that take you to Koh Tao, but the crossing can be horrible in rough seas.
 If you are coming from Bangkok there are bus/boat combi tickets for around $30.
 A bus will take you to Chumporn, where a 2-hour boat ride will bring you to Koh Tao.
 This trip will take about 11 hours.
 There are also trains servicing Chumporn and nowadays there is an airport as well.

 Thailand transportation tickets for boat, bus, flight and train